DGretta/Music/modular/cre8audio_function_junction_guide.md

 ## Why This Module Rocks

 ### **The Philosophy:**
 Function Junction represents **modular efficiency at its finest** - four essential modulation tools in one module, designed to work independently or together.
-Unlike single-purpose modules, Function Junction adapts to whatever your patch needs: envelope generator, LFO, function processor, or modulation mixer. **In Phase 2 ecosystems, it becomes the intelligent processing hub that transforms all modulation sources into musical expression.**
+Unlike single-purpose modules, Function Junction adapts to whatever your patch needs: envelope generator, LFO, function processor, or modulation mixer. **In Advanced ecosystems, it becomes the intelligent processing hub that transforms all modulation sources into musical expression.**

 ### **Perfect For:**
 - **Beginner builders** needing essential modulation tools without HP sprawl
 - **Space-conscious systems** requiring maximum functionality per HP
 - **Performance musicians** wanting immediate access to all modulation types
 - **Modulation enthusiasts** seeking sophisticated processing and mixing capabilities
-- **Phase 2 system builders** creating intelligent modulation ecosystems
+- **Advanced system builders** creating intelligent modulation ecosystems

 ### **The Modulation Hub Experience:**
 Using Function Junction teaches you about **modulation as a musical instrument** rather than just a technical necessity.
-The normalling system shows how different modulation types complement each other, while the mixer section reveals how combining sources creates entirely new possibilities. **As the processing center of Phase 2 networks, it transforms simple modulation into complex musical intelligence.**
+The normalling system shows how different modulation types complement each other, while the mixer section reveals how combining sources creates entirely new possibilities. **As the processing center of Advanced networks, it transforms simple modulation into complex musical intelligence.**

 ---

 **Bottom Line:** Function Junction isn't just four modules in one - it's a **complete modulation ecosystem** that grows with your understanding.
-From basic envelope duties to sophisticated Phase 2 integration, it provides the tools to shape any sound with musical intelligence. **You get immediate utility with endless depth for modulation exploration.**
+From basic envelope duties to sophisticated Advanced integration, it provides the tools to shape any sound with musical intelligence. **You get immediate utility with endless depth for modulation exploration.**

 ---